Rocketclh/Maze-Game/README.md

 How do play the game?

-  Download the project as a zip file
+1 .Download the project as a zip file

-  Decompress the file called "Maze-Game-main"
+2. Decompress the file called "Maze-Game-main"

-  Open python idle or any IDE support python language
+3. Open python idle or any IDE support python language

-  Press open file or press Ctrl + O
+4. Press open file or press Ctrl + O

-  Found the decompressed file
+5. Found the decompressed file

-  Select "Maze_Game.py"
+6. Select "Maze_Game.py"

-  Press Enter
+7. Press Enter

-  Press F5 to execute the code
+8. Press F5 to execute the code